 Few know of Walter Baumgärtel–The Father of Gorilla Tourism in Uganda.

-Walter Baumgärtel–The Father of Gorilla Tourism in Uganda: It was his first encounter with Mountain Gorillas that was instrumental in his determination to protect the Mountain Gorillas.
-Walter Baumgärtel became known as the Father of early Gorilla Tourism in Uganda.
+Walter Baumgärtel–The Father of Gorilla Tourism in Uganda: His first encounter with Mountain Gorillas was instrumental in his determination to protect the Mountain Gorillas.
+Walter Baumgärtel became known as the father of early Gorilla Tourism in Uganda.

 He was the Travellers Rest Hotel owner-manager, a place often visited by Primate enthusiasts, gorilla researchers, and tourists.